AIR-Bench: Automated Heterogeneous Information Retrieval Benchmark: The Benchmark

 \textbf{Software}.
 We develop the \airbench software\footnote{\repolink} to facilitate the evaluation of any information retrieval methods.
 Besides, we maintain a Hugging Face leaderboard\footnote{\leaderboardlink} with all datasets and models.
 For more details, please refer to Appendix~\ref{appendix_sec:air-bench_software}.

-\section{Diversity Analysis}
+\subsection{Diversity Analysis}

 To analyze the query type diversity of \airbench, we utilize GPT-4o\footnote{ gpt-4o-2024-08-06}~\cite{achiam2023gpt} as labeler to label the type of the generated queries.
 Specifically, given a query, we prompt GPT-4o to select the most suitable type for the query from the optional types.
 The statistics are grouped by tasks and splits in Table~\ref{tab:query_type_diversity}.
 Based on the results, we can make the following observations.
 Firstly, both the QA and Long-Doc tasks have the highest frequency of \textsc{what} queries, followed by \textsc{claim} queries as the second most common, and \textsc{how} queries as the third.
 Additionally, the QA task exhibits a more balanced distribution of the other query types, whereas the Long-Doc task shows a lower frequency of \textsc{when} queries and \textsc{where} queries.
 Lastly, a small number of queries are classified as \textsc{others}, reflecting the diverse types of queries present in \airbench to some extent.
 Further diversity analysis of \airbench is presented in Appendix~\ref{appendix_sec:diversity_analysis}.